google/WebFundamentals/src/content/en/tools/workbox/get-started/npm-script.md

     };</pre>

 1. Open `package.json`.
-1. Update your NPM Script to call Workbox as the last step in your build process.
+1. Update your npm Script to call Workbox as the last step in your build process.
 The bold code is what you need to add.

      <pre class="prettyprint">{